zsparal/api-documentation/source/reference/v2/subscriptions-api/create-subscription.rst

    :type: string
    :condition: optional

    The mandate used for this subscription.
-Please note that this parameter can not set together with ``method``.
+This parameter can not set together with ``method``.

 .. parameter:: webhookUrl
    :type: string